 The Workers' Compensation Team at Bowles Rice provides aggressive representation of employers before the Insurance Commissioner, Office of Judges, Board of Review, and before the Supreme Court of Appeals of West Virginia.
 In addition to the more traditional defense of workers' compensation claims related to compensability and disability issues, we also assist employers in issues related to workers' compensation rates, industry classifications and other administrative matters that impact workers' compensation costs.
 We are active in reviewing and commenting upon proposed rules, regulations and legislation in this area to ensure that our clients' views are heard.

 In our Charleston office, the team's attorneys and legal assistants devote all or a substantial portion of their practice to workers' compensation issues.
-In our other West Virginia offices, in Martinsburg, Morgantown and Parkersburg, as well as regional offices in Kentucky, Pennsylvania and Virginia, we also have workers' compensation lawyers and staff, and we work as a firmwide team to offer consistently high-quality service.
+In our other West Virginia offices, in Martinsburg, Morgantown and Parkersburg, as well as regional offices in Pennsylvania and Virginia, we also have workers' compensation lawyers and staff, and we work as a firmwide team to offer consistently high-quality service.

 Our Workers' Compensation Team includes attorneys and legal assistants who have previously worked at the Workers' Compensation Division, and Attorney General's Workers' Compensation Defense Division.
 We presently represent more than 100 companies in the defense of workers' compensation claims, ranging from small companies with few pending claims to national and international concerns, with more than 1,000 employees.
 We have handled more than 10,000 workers' compensation matters for our clients.